Macron: Putin told him Russia won't escalate Ukraine crisis

 Germany has given Ukraine about 1.8 billion euros in aid since 2014, part of which is helping those displaced by fighting.

 Litvinova reported from Moscow.
-Jill Lawless in London, Yuras Karmanau in Kyiv, Ellen Knickmeyer in Washington, Stephen McGrath in Bucharest, Romania, and Frank Jordans in Berlin contributed.
+Jill Lawless in London, Yuras Karmanau in Kyiv, Ellen Knickmeyer in Washington, Stephen McGrath in Bucharest, Romania, Frank Jordans in Berlin and Edith M. Lederer at the United Nations contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.